On the $h$-cobordism category. I

 The following proposition is a variation of well-known results but formulated in the context of non-unital categories.
 Given a space $X$ and points $x,y \in X$, we write $\Omega_{x, y} X$ for the space of paths in $X$ starting at $x$ and ending at $y$.
 If $\cobx$ is a (non-unital, topological) category and $X, Y$ are objects of $\cobx$, then every morphism from $X$ to $Y$ defines an element in $\Omega_{X, Y} B \cobx$, and thus we obtain a continuous map

-For an object $X$ in a (non-unital) category $\cobx$, there is a `transport' (topological) category $X \wr \cobx$ associated to the functor which is represented by the object $X$.
+For an object $X$ in a (non-unital, topological) category $\cobx$, there is a `transport' (non-unital, topological) category $X \wr \cobx$ associated to the functor which is represented by the object $X$.
 The objects of $X \wr \cobx$ are the morphisms in $\cobx$ with source $X$.
 This set of objects is topologized as a subspace of the space of all morphisms in $\cobx$.
 The morphisms are given by morphisms in $\cobx$ that make the obvious triangle commute.
-The topology is defined as the pullback topology using the commutative square of spaces
+The topology is defined by a pullback square of spaces

 where the horizontal maps evaluate at the source.
-(This data can be used as the definition of the transport category, see \cite[pp. 235-236]{GMTW(2009)}.)
+(This data can be used as the definition of the transport category, see \cite[pp. 235--236]{GMTW(2009)}.)

 Note that the topological category $X \wr \cobx$ has an initial object if $\cobx$ is unital: this is given by the identity of $X$.
 In this case, it follows that its classifying space is contractible.
 In general, there is a canonical functor $(X \wr \cobx) \oplus \mathbf{1} \to X \wr (\cobx \oplus \mathbf{1})$ which is not an equivalence of categories.
 For every object $Y$ in $\cobx$, there is a continuous map